 - Extreme body temperatures

 The most powerful impacts of ecstasy start kicking in between 1.5 and 3 hours after consumption.
 After that, the blood concentration drops steadily and slowly to lower levels before finally being metabolized and excreted.
 The duration of effects usually lasts between 4 to 6 hours.
 After that time, the serotonin levels in the brain are depleted, and the comedown phase begins.
+If one consumes MDMA and alcohol together, the effects may vary.

 Many users take the second dose once the effects of the first one start fading out.
 On a comedown, a period after using ecstasy when one’s neurotransmitters are naturally reabsorbed, one may experience the following ecstasy withdrawal symptoms: